 First, you should be familiar with multiple programming languages.
 Some of the prominent programming languages include Python, Java, PHP, and .NET.
 Every programming language has its specific applications and advantages.
 For example, PHP will help you work with servers and analyze their security requirements.
-On the other hand, Python has many libraries for numerous applications due to which it’s a must-have for any cybersecurity professional.
+On the other hand, Python has many libraries for numerous applications which it’s a must-have for any cybersecurity professional.

 By learning multiple programming languages, you’d get to develop coding skills at the same time.
-Good coders focus on reducing the lines of code they write for performing an action to reduce the potential errors.
+Good coders focus on reducing the lines of code they write for performing an action to reduce potential errors.

 Check out upGrad’s Java Bootcamp

 An operating system (OS) is a software solution that communicates with the hardware.
 It also allows other software programs to run on the device.
 Microsoft Windows, macOS, and Linux are some of the most prominent operating systems.
 An operating system would allow the user to manage input and output, and manage the memory, process, and files of the device.

 You should know how to work with operating systems and their ins and outs.
 Understanding the basic components of an operating system helps you understand the weaknesses and potential exploits of the solution.
 Many hackers and malware focus on identifying the weaknesses of these operating systems so you should be familiar with them.
 It’s among the most important cybersecurity skills.